 This annual national survey gathers information on students’ reasons for undertaking training, employment outcomes, further study patterns, satisfaction with the training, and reasons for discontinuing with the training (where applicable).

-This biennial survey of approximately 9000 Australian businesses investigates how well the VET system meets employers’ needs to help ensure the system remains effective.
+This biennial survey of approximately 9000 Australian businesses investigates how well employers’ are engaging with the VET system and how well it is meeting their needs, to help ensure the system remains effective.

 |*The survey of Employers’ use and views of the VET system is conducted every two years, falling on an odd year.|

 |Week beginning||Data product/ publication|

 |5 February||Young people in education and training 2016|

 Government-funded students and courses Jan-Sept 2017

 |26 February||Technical paper: Student Outcomes Survey: Self-Reported Graduate Model Review|